niconm89/BUSCO2Tree/README.md

     `sudo pip3 install biopython`

-#### TrimAl
+In case you do not have root permitions, you can follow the steps shown in [Installing dependencies with Anaconda](#installing-dependencies-with-anaconda).

+### trimAl
+trimAl automatically removes spurious sequences or poorly aligned regions from a multiple sequence alignment.
+Download trimAl from [http://trimal.cgenomics.org/downloads](http://trimal.cgenomics.org/downloads) or install it using [Anaconda](#installing-dependencies-with-anaconda).

-#### IQTree
+### IQTree

-Download AUGUSTUS from its master branch at <https://github.com/Gaius-Augustus/Augustus>.
-Unpack AUGUSTUS and install AUGUSTUS according to AUGUSTUS `README.TXT`. ***Do not use outdated AUGUSTUS versions from other sources, e.g. Debian package or the Bioconda package!
-GALBA highly depends in particular on an up-to-date Augustus/scripts directory, and other sources are often lagging behind.***
+Download IQTree from [http://www.iqtree.org/#download](http://www.iqtree.org/#download) or install it using [Anaconda](#installing-dependencies-with-anaconda).

 You should compile AUGUSTUS on your own system in order to avoid problems with versions of libraries used by AUGUSTUS.
 Compilation instructions are provided in the AUGUSTUS `README.TXT` file (`Augustus/README.txt`).

 In order to make the variable available to all Bash sessions, add the above line to a startup script, e.g., `~/.bashrc`.

-##### Important:

-##### Modification of $PATH
+##### **Important: modification of the $PATH variable**

-Adding directories of binaries and scripts to your `$PATH` variable enables your system to locate these tools, automatically.
-It is a requirement for running BUSCO2Tree to do this, because BUSCO2Tree will try to find them from the location of the `$PATH` variable we recommend to add them to your `$PATH` variable.
+Adding directories containing binaries and scripts to your `$PATH` variable enables your system to automatically locate these tools.
+It is a requirement for running BUSCO2Tree to do this, because BUSCO2Tree will try to find them from the location of the `$PATH` variable.
+To do this:

-a) For your current bash session, type:
+a) For your current `bash` session (you will have to repeat these steps after you close your terminal or finish the current bash sessions), type:

 ```
 PATH="/home/nmoreyra/Soft/miniconda3/bin:/home/nmoreyra/Soft/bin:$PATH"
 export PATH
 ```

-b) For all your BASH sessions, add the above lines to a startup script (e.g.`~/.bashrc`).
+b) For all your BASH sessions, add the above lines to a linux startup script (e.g.`~/.bashrc`).

 ### Optional tools

 #### Mafft

 -------
 Installing dependencies with Anaconda